U-boat: Early U-boats (1850–1914)

-Some 50 years later in 1903, the Friedrich Krupp Germaniawerft dockyard in Kiel completed the first fully functional German-built submarine, Forelle, which Krupp sold to Russia during the Russo-Japanese War in April 1903.
+In 1903, the Friedrich Krupp Germaniawerft dockyard in Kiel completed the first fully functional German-built submarine, Forelle, which Krupp sold to Russia during the Russo-Japanese War in April 1903.
 At this time, the German commander of the Navy Alfred von Tirpitz was building the High Seas Fleet with which he intended to challenge the supremacy of the UK Royal Navy.
 He focused on expensive battleships and there was no role for submarines in his fleet.
 Only when Krupp received an order for three U-boats from Russia, did Tirpitz order one submarine.
 The was a completely redesigned Karp-class and when the Imperial German Navy commissioned it on 14 December 1906, it was the last major navy to adopt submarines.
 The U-1 had a double hull and a single 45 cm torpedo tube.
 It used an electric motor powered by batteries for submerged propulsion and a Körting kerosene engine for charging the batteries and propulsion on the surface.
 The 50%-larger was commissioned in 1908, had four 45 cm torpedo tubes and a much larger battery capacity.
 But the boat was a failure due to problems with both the kerosene and electrical engines.
 The next two U-boats of the Type U 3-class, ordered on 13 August 1907, were more reliable.

-The German submarine U-14, showing the kerosene vapour trail.

 In March 1907, the Germaniawerft received an order from the Austro-Hungarian Navy for two 237 t U-boats and in October Norway ordered a similar U-boat.
+These foreign U-boats were based on an improved U-1 design.

+The German submarine U-11, showing the kerosene vapour trail.